South Carolina U.S. House district ruled racial gerrymander

 The panel’s decision delivered a victory for civil rights groups after the Supreme Court in 2013 tossed a key provision of the landmark Voting Rights Act.
 The trial marked the first time South Carolina maps had been scrutinized since the justices removed part of the 1965 law that required the state get federal approval to protect against discriminatory redistricting proposals.

 The judges did OK the split of some African American voters in the 2nd District around Columbia to include U.S. Army training base Fort Jackson in the district represented by Joe Wilson.
-He is expected to be chairman of the Armed Services Committee and it had been in place for 30 years.
+He is expected to be chairman of the Armed Services Committee, and the district boundaries had been in place for 30 years.

 South Carolina's 5th District also was approved by the judges.